-Use of climate- related scenario analysis Row 1 Yes EDP uses IEA scenarios to assess climate-related transition risks, integrating IEA's 450 Scenario, CPS (Current Policy Scenario) and NPS (New Policy Scenario) into energy planning exercises and to evaluate impacts on the entire business portfolio up to 2030, considering the Business Plan.
-EDP also used IEA B2DS Scenario for setting its GHG reduction Science Based Target, formally approved by the Science Based Target Initiative in 2017 and updated in 2019 through the voluntary update process.
+Use of climate- related scenario analysis Comment Row 1 Yes EDP uses IEA scenarios to assess climate-related transition risks, integrating IEA's 450 Scenario, CPS (Current Policy Scenario) and NPS (New Policy Scenario) into energy planning exercises and to evaluate impacts on the entire business portfolio up to 2030, considering the Business Plan.
+EDP also used a scenario developed by SBTi adapted from the IPCC scenarios for 1.5°C for setting its GHG reduction Science Based Target, formally approved by the Science Based Target Initiative in 2017 and updated in 2020 through the voluntary update process.
 EDP uses IPCC scenarios to assess climate-related physical risks, considering forecasts for the long-term evolution of precipitation patterns and temperature.
-The RCP 8.5 Scenario (business as usual), RCP 6.0, 4.5 and 2.6 Scenarios (aggressive CO2 emission reductions) are used to identify the most relevant chronic and acute risks and evaluate potential impacts on EDP's electricity generation and distribution activities until 2050.
+The RCP 8.5 Scenario (business as usual), RCP 4.5 and 2.6 most relevant chronic and acute risks and evaluate potential impacts on EDP's electricity generation and distribution activities until 2050.

 (W7.3a) Has your organization identified any water-related outcomes from your climate-related scenario analysis?
-Yes